 Once bargaining is complete and a proposed agreement has been made, certain steps must be taken to make sure the agreement can be approved by the Fair Work Commission.

-The employer must make sure that:
+The employer must take all reasonable steps to ensure that:

-A vote must not occur until at least 21 days after the day on which employees were given notice of their representational rights (see the Enterprise bargaining page).
+A vote must not occur until at least 21 days after the last day on which employees were given notice of their representational rights (see the Enterprise bargaining page).